Communication with ESP SDIO Slave

 This document describes the process of initialization of an ESP SDIO Slave device and then provides details on the ESP SDIO Slave protocol - a non-standard protocol that allows an SDIO Host to communicate with an ESP SDIO slave.

 The ESP SDIO Slave protocol was created to implement the communication between SDIO host and slave, because the SDIO specification only shows how to access the custom region of a card (by sending CMD52 and CMD53 to Functions 1-7) without any details regarding the underlying hardware implementation.

-The services provided by SDIO Slave peripherals of Espressif chips are different.
-See the table below:
+The services provided by the SDIO Slave peripheral of the ESP32 chip are listed in the table below:

 * Not including the interrupt registers

 ESP SDIO Slave Initialization

 The host should initialize the ESP32 SDIO slave according to the standard SDIO initialization process (Section 3.1.2 of SDIO Simplified Specification).
 In this specification as well as below, the SDIO slave is called an (SD)IO card.
 Here is a brief example of an ESP SDIO Slave initialization process: